 In 2020 and now 2021, event-driven architecture is still a hot topic.
 Gartner identified it as a top tech trend for 2018 and in 2020 it was still seen as a key technology enabler for digital transformation.

 Below you will find a video of a presentation that Solace CTO Shawn McAllister gave at the 2018 Gartner Symposium.
 It is still relevant today and talks about how modern enterprises are turning towards event-driven architecture to advance their businesses.
 Watch Event Mesh: The Architecture Layer That Will Make Your Business Event-Driven below:

-McAllister positioned event mesh as complementary to service mesh, but more suitable for modern applications that need to communicate in an asynchronous, publish-subscribe manner (as opposed to synchronous, point-to-point communication over REST/HTTP).
+McAllister positions event mesh as complementary to service mesh, but more suitable for modern applications that need to communicate in an asynchronous, publish-subscribe manner (as opposed to synchronous, point-to-point communication over REST/HTTP).

-He also described how an event mesh could be deployed across public, private and non-cloud environments to provide a single, unified communications layer for efficient event distribution across distributed enterprises.
+He also describes how an event mesh can be deployed across public, private and multi-cloud environments to provide a single, unified communications layer for efficient event distribution across distributed enterprises.

 “90 billion messages a day.
 That’s over 1 million messages a second, 24 hours a day.
 That’s huge volume, and we do all that completely seamlessly without any data loss.”

 Carroll said a lot of people aren’t aware of how big RBC really is, but they have 50 Solace appliances deployed across different countries.
 Sydney, Hong Kong, Tokyo, London, New York, and Toronto are a few of the major sites and places where RBC has Solace support.

 From 2pm EST every Sunday afternoon until 10pm every Friday night, the bank constantly has messages that are flown between six geographies in real-time throughout the day.

 “For those five and a half days, 24 hours a day, we can’t afford to have any issues or problems on our data flow,” said Carroll.